Do you need to blow $400 on a set of bumpers, or are iron plates ok?

 The plates you REALLY don’t want…

-And if you’re doing cleans of ANY weight, don’t use grip plates.
-Dropping any iron plates from a couple feet high from a failed clean can be dicey, and dropping grip plates at that height is a gamble for sure.
+Still, if you’re doing cleans and dropping the barbell, it’s best to avoid grip plates.
+Dropping any iron plates from a couple feet high from a failed clean can be dicey, and dropping grip plates at that height is a gamble.

 When You Kinda Need Bumpers: